Categories: Science

 NASA's Robonaut.
 Credit NASA

 The International Space Station’s Commander, Daniel Burbank, today became the first man to shake hands with a humanoid robot (@AstroRobonaut) in space.
-AstroRobonaut was launched into space to join the crew of the ISS this time last year and since then has been undergoing some tests… and tweeting; the robot has been tweeting lot.
+AstroRobonaut was launched into space to join the crew of the ISS this time last year and since then has been undergoing some tests… and tweeting; the robot has been tweeting a lot.

 After the handshake Robonaut congratulated the ISS commander @AstroCoastie with this message.